More Like This

 Divers who want to see an authentic view of Saudi Arabia should consider a trip to Yanbu, located 200 miles north of Jeddah, or the Farasan Island, on the southern coast.

-Airline flights from Jeddah to Yanbu are pretty inexpensive and only require one hour of flying time.
+Airline flights from Jeddah to Yanbu are inexpensive and only require one hour of flying time.

 Similarly, Jizan Regional Airport near Farasan Island is an hour and a half from Jeddah by plane.